 a.
-All animals must be owned by the exhibitor on or before May 31, 2023, except:
+All animals must be owned by the exhibitor on or before the designated dates except:

-Market Beef owned by February 21st, 2023.
-Market Lambs Owned by May 9th, 2023.
-Market Goats Owned by May 9th, 2023.
-Market Swine Owned by May 1st, 2023.
+Market Beef owned by February 20, 2024.

+Breeding Beef owned by April 1, 2024.

+Market Lambs owned by May 9, 2024.

+Market Goats will be owned by May 9, 2024.

+Market Swine will be owned by May 1, 2024.

+All other animals owned by May 31, 2024.

+See the Market Poultry and Market Rabbits specie section.
-b.
-Excluding Leased Horses & Dairy animals.

-c.
-All registered breeding animals which are shown in the 4-HDivision must be registered in the exhibitor's name.d.
-Breeding Beef animals must deliver an original copy ofregistration papers, brand inspection certificate, or bill of sale by 4:30p.m. on the ownership deadline (April 1) to the Extension Office.

-e.
-Upon request, the exhibitor must show the certificate verifying the animals being exhibited are registered in the exhibitor's name with the breed association.

-ii.
-The rules of the breed association shall determine the ownership of the animal.
+- b.
+Excluding Leased Dairy animals and Leased Horses or immediate family owned. - c.
+All registered breeding animals which are shown in the 4-H Division must be registered in the exhibitor's name. - d.
+Breeding Beef animals must deliver an original copy of registration papers, brand inspection certificate, or bill of sale by 4:30 p.m. on the ownership deadline (April 1) to the Extension Office. - e.
+Upon request, the exhibitor must show the certificate verifying the animals being exhibited are registered in the exhibitor's name with the breed association. - ii.
+The rules of the breed association shall determine the ownership of the animal. - f.

-f.
 Animal may be registered in the name of one or more 4-H exhibitors but cannot be jointly owned with an adult.
-If jointly owned, only one owner may exhibit the animal at the Fair.

-g.
-In cases where registration papers are in transit, all awards, prize money, trophies, or special awards won by that animal shall be withheld until the owner can furnish current registration papers.h.
-Grade or non-registered animals must be accompanied by a bill of sale, affidavit, or other written proof of ownership.

-i.
-Proof of ownership must be presented to the superintendent in each department during species check-in if asked.

-j.
-Failure to present proof of ownership may result in disqualification. k.
-For beef animals, retinal images may be obtained by the Oversight Show Committee or Superintendent in collaboration with the Livestock Extension Agent at any time.
-The act of entering an animal in the Larimer County Fair is the giving of consent by the 4-H evaluation of accent/overdian for show meansament to abtein artical exhibitor and parent/guardian for show management to obtain retinal images on any animal.

-l.
-Any animal found to not be owned by exhibitor by deadline dates will result in disqualification of animal from showing.
+If jointly owned, only one owner may exhibit the animal at the Fair. - g.
+In cases where registration papers are in transit, all awards, prize money, trophies, or special awards won by that animal shall be withheld until the owner can furnish current registration papers. - h.
+Grade or non-registered animals must be accompanied by a bill of sale, affidavit, or other written proof of ownership. - i.
+Proof of ownership must be presented to the superintendent in each department during species check-in if asked. - j.
+Failure to present proof of ownership may result in disqualification. - k.
+For beef animals, retinal images may be obtained by the Show Committee or Superintendent in collaboration with the Livestock Extension Agent at any time.
+The act of entering an animal in the Larimer County Fair is the giving of consent by the 4-H exhibitor and parent/guardian for show management to obtain retinal images on any animal. - 1.
+Any animal found to not be owned by exhibitor by deadline dates will result in disqualification of animal from showing. - 3.
+Premises Identification (ID) Premises ID is one component of the National Animal Identification System (NAIS).

-3. Showing -

-a.
-All livestock must be stalled on grounds and pre-register to be eligible to show.

-b.
-All exhibitors are required to present their up-to-date record book at check-in.
-This is a requirement to show.
-Records books not presented, or not updated at time of check-in will disqualify the exhibitor from showing at fair.
-Books are available by going to the Larimer County Extension 4-H website:

-larimer.extension.colostate.edu

-c.
-Livestock must be shown by the 4-H Exhibitor.

-d.
-Superintendents may allow another Larimer County 4-H exhibitor to substitute showing in case of class conflict in two departments, illness of exhibitor, or other circumstances approved by the Oversight Show Committee.

-e.
-Exhibitors with disabilities will be provided reasonable accommodations (in collaboration with the Oversight Show Committee) to allow them to fully participate in the Larimer County Fair.

-f.
-Care, Fitting & Grooming of Livestock

-a.
-4-H exhibitors are encouraged to care, fit, and groom their own livestock whenever possible.

-g.
-An exhibitor may show only two exhibits per class in the breeding departments.

-h.
-Each animal shown in a group/club classes must be exhibited by different exhibitors.

-i.
-The Oversight Show Committee, Superintendent, and/or Judge in each department reserves the right to group the classes, cancel, or add classes as needed for competition.

-j.
-All 4-H livestock exhibitors will be assigned an exhibitor number which may be worn by the exhibitor while showing.

-k.
-A substitution may be made for a breeding and market animals in the case that an animal is sick, injured, or dies as long as the substitution fits the division and class as pre-entered in the Fair Entry system, meets ownership requirements, and has received an Animal ID within the 4-H Extension System.
-The substitution must meet all Larimer County Fair and Larimer County 4-H ownership and project requirements.
-Prior to the species check-in substitutions must have written approval from the Oversight Show Committee, Livestock Extension Agent, and Species Superintendent.

-1. No parents or leaders are allowed in the show ring unless they are ring stewards selected by the coordinating Superintendent. m.
-For all market classes: NO UNDER OR OVERWEIGHT CLASSES WILL BE PROVIDED FOR ANY MARKET SPECIES.
-These animals will be asked to be taken home unless used in showmanship classes.

-n.
-At check-in all animals must be clean, if they are dirty they will be sent to the wash rack and then weighed.

-4. Premises Identification (ID) - Premises ID is one component of the National Animal Identification System (NAIS).
 For NAIS's purposes, a premises is defined as a location or site where livestock and poultry are born, handled, housed, managed, marketed, processed, or exhibited.
-Premises ID is critical to rapid detection and evaluation of the scope of animal disease outbreaks and in improving emergency response efficiency.

-a.
-All Market Beef, Sheep, Swine, Goat, Rabbit and Poultry

-exhibitors are required to have a valid Premises ID prior to the Fair Entry date, in order to show at Fair.
-This does NOT apply to breeding animals, ONLY market.

-b.
-There is a place on this year's Fair 4-H Entry Form to record your Premises ID number.

-c.
-A Premises ID is not the same as a Scrapie ID (there is no ear tag associated with Premises ID).

-d.
-A Premises ID is always seven digits made up of both numbers and letters.

-e.
+Premises ID is critical to rapid detection and evaluation of the scope of animal disease outbreaks and in improving emergency response efficiency. - a.
+All Market Beef, Dairy Cattle, Sheep, Dairy Goats, Swine, Goat, Rabbit, and Poultry exhibitors are required to have a valid Premises ID prior to the Fair Entry date, in order to show at Fair. - b.
+Enter your Premise ID number on a 4-H online animal identification screen.
+Any entry not having a NAIS Premises ID recorded for each animal entered will be rejected at Fair Entry until the information is provided. - c.
+A Premises ID is not the same as a Scrapie ID (there is no ear tag associated with Premises ID). - d.
+A Premises ID is always seven digits made up of both numbers and letters. - e.
 If your 4-H project animal is housed/boarded somewhere other than your property, the Premises ID would need to be obtained from/through the landowner where your animals are housed.
 You can register by calling 303-869-9130.

-5. Equipment -
+4. Equipment -